backdrop-contrib/commentsblock/README.md

 also to stop comments being shown to users who are not able to comment themselves.

 <h2>Status</h2>
-This port to Backdrop is ready for installation and testing
+This port to Backdrop is ready for installation and testing but is not yet proven reliable.